-- 116. In June 1991, the same basic principles contained in the 1953 Wilson Memorandum were propounded in regulations issued by DEFENDANT DOD.
-See 32 C.F.R.
-Part 219.
-This set of regulations is generally referred to as the "Common Rule," a denomination that is also used in this Complaint. - 117.
+- Part 219.
+This set of regulations is generally referred to as the "Common Rule," a denomination that is also used in this Complaint. - 123.
 DEFENDANT DOD issued a series of directives adopting or certifying the Common Rule in Directives 3216.02 ("Protection of Human Subjects and Adherence to Ethical Standards in DOD-Supported Research," March 25, 2002) and 6200.2 ("Use of Investigational New Drugs for Force Health Protection," August 1, 2000).
-The directives, regulations and other governmental actions regarding the Common Rule, the Belmont Report and the 1953 Wilson Memorandum are sometimes referred to collectively as the "Official Directives."
+The directives, regulations (including, but not limited to, AR 70-25) and other governmental actions regarding the Common Rule, the Belmont Report and the 1953 Wilson Memorandum are sometimes referred to collectively as the "Official Directives."
 Throughout the period of time encompassed by this Complaint, the basic ethical principles memorialized in the Official Directives did not change.
-However, what did markedly change is the willingness of government officials to ignore or depart from ethical norms or circumvent procedures or mechanisms to patrol or monitor compliance with such norms. - 118.
+However, what did markedly change is the willingness of government officials to ignore or depart from ethical norms or circumvent procedures or mechanisms to patrol or monitor compliance with such norms. - 124.
 The rationale for DEFENDANTS' policy of secrecy regarding its human experimentation program was summarized by Atomic Energy Commission's Colonel O. G. Haywood: "It is desired that no document be released which refers to experiments with humans and might have adverse effect upon on public opinion or result in legal suits.
 Documents covering such work field should be classified 'secret.'"
 (Memorandum from Col. O.G.
 Haywood, Jr., U.S. Army Corps of Eng'rs, U.S. Atomic Energy Comm'n, to U.S. Atomic Energy Comm'n (Apr.
-17, 1947).) - 119.
+17, 1947).) - 125.
 The links between the Army's Edgewood Arsenal and the CIA were close.
 Many scientists who worked at Edgewood, such as Dr. Ray Treichler, or under Edgewood contracts were on the CIA's payroll.
 Importantly, the CIA funded Edgewood research for over 20 years.
 The CIA financed, directed, and used the information derived from the tests at Edgewood for their own purposes.
 At least three CIA officers were members of DOD's Committee on Medical Sciences ("CMS") from 1948 until 1953.
 Reputedly, many of the Army officers running the Edgewood experiments were actually CIA agents.
 DEFENDANTS did not comply with the protocols established in the 1953 Wilson Directive or the Official Directives in their conduct of the human experimentation program.
 Rather, DEFENDANTS continued to flagrantly, repeatedly and deliberately flout the safeguards in the Official Directives and international law, depending on secrecy to operate with impunity.